- News & Events

 - auto-evaluate your French language proficiency

-- satisfy the French language requirement for your application to the Professional Development Program (French Module) at SFU's Faculty of Education
+- satisfy the French language requirement for your application to one of the Teacher Education Programs - French Module at SFU's Faculty of Education